Heat Alert: Miami beats Boston 109-103 for 2-1 series lead

 Game 4 is Monday night in Boston.

+“In the previous game, as everybody noticed, they beat us like we stole something,” Adebayo said.
+“That should wake everybody up.
+Getting beat at home like that, that says it all.”

-In a game that saw Butler and Boston’s Jayson Tatum and Marcus Smart leave with injuries — though both Celtics returned — Kyle Lowry came back from a four-game absence and scored 11 with six assists for the Heat.
+In a bruising game that saw Butler and Boston’s Jayson Tatum and Marcus Smart leave with injuries — though both Celtics returned — Kyle Lowry came back from a four-game absence and scored 11 with six assists for the Heat.
 P.J.
-Tucker — like Lowry a game-time decision — scored 17 for the Heat.
+Tucker — like Lowry, a game-time decision — scored 17 for Miami.

 Horford scored 20 points with 14 rebounds, and Smart scored 16.
-Tatum had 10 points on 3-for-14 shooting; he also had six turnovers and Brown committed seven of Boston’s 24 turnovers — a 2022 playoff high.
+Tatum had 10 points on 3-for-14 shooting; he also had six turnovers, and Brown committed seven of Boston’s 2022 playoff-high 24 turnovers.

+“Six turnovers, and no field goals in the second half – that is unacceptable,” Tatum said.
+“Honestly, I’ve got to play better.
+I feel like I left the guys hanging tonight.
+That’s on me.”

-After losing Game 2 at home by 25 points to cede home-court advantage to the Celtics, the Heat opened a 62-37 lead with under three minutes left in the second quarter and then watched Boston score the last 10 points of the half to claw its way back into the game.
+After losing Game 2 at home by 25 points, the Heat led 62-37 with under three minutes left in the second quarter.
+Then Boston scored the last 10 points of the half to claw its way back into the game.

-Things got worse for the Heat when they announced at halftime that Butler, who scored 41 in the series opener, would not return with right knee inflammation.
+Things got worse for Miami when it announced at halftime that Butler, who scored 41 in the series opener, would not return with right knee inflammation.

 Miami still led by 15, 87-72, after three, and made it a 17-point game on Adebayo’s basket to start the fourth.
 But the Celtics ran off the next nine points to get within single digits for the first time since the first three minutes of the game.
 Trailing 93-80, the Celtics scored 12 straight points – 10 by Brown – to make it a one-point game with 2:40 left.